VictorMota10/VictorMota10/README.md

 # Hey 👋!

-My name is Victor dos Santos Mota, I'm from Brazil, I'm Software Engineer Student, that has been working as Full-Stack developer Jr and Ux Designer since 2020.  👨🏼‍💻
+My name is Victor dos Santos Mota, I'm from Brazil, I'm Software Engineer Student, that has been working as Full-Stack developer and Product Designer since 2020.  👨🏼‍💻

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.